daker/blog/_posts/2013-07-13-14-30-testing-your-responsive-design-with-phantomjs.md

 tags: [nodejs, phantomjs]
 ---

-PhantomJS is a headless WebKit with JavaScript API, which mean that the rendered web pages are never actually displayed, just because PhantomJS is a browser but without a GUI.
-User testing is an important aspect of the development process of any project, headless browsers can be great for automating and testing web pages programmatically.
+User testing is an important aspect of the development process of any project, headless browsers can be great for automating and testing web pages programmatically, PhantomJS is a headless WebKit with JavaScript API, which mean that the rendered web pages are never actually displayed, just because PhantomJS is a browser but without a GUI.

 ![PhantomJS](/assets/posts/phantomjs.png)